 If you’re looking to balance adventure and relaxation during your visit to Tallinn, consider venturing to these lesser-known beaches.
 Soak up the sun, take a refreshing (and likely cool) dip, and enjoy the serene, natural surroundings that locals love for their peacefulness.
 These spots offer unique benefits compared to the busy city beaches—whether it’s warmer

 Spending a night on the island in Estonia?
-Prangli is a small island and a natural oasis between Estonia and Finland that has been inhabited for many hundreds of years and has its own traditions and culture.
-The island has around 70 people living there all-year round and many more visitors in the summer season
+Prangli is a small island and a natural oasis between Estonia and Finland, inhabited for many hundreds of years, and with its own traditions and culture.
+The island has around 70 people living there year-round, and many more visitors in the summer season, who are attracted to